tt-isv-org/scc/article-intro/README.md

 Any discussion of SCCs needs to be in the context of an OpenShift project namespace, which plays a major role in how SCCs are defined, managed, and utilized.

 OpenShift projects are the mechanism to scope resources in a cluster and are used by administrators to limit and isolate resources.
-These resources inlude users, deployments, and SCCs.
+These resources include users, deployments, and SCCs.

 ## Types of permissions that can be requested